ricklamers/blog/content/posts/gpt-code.md

 tl;dr: [github.com/ricklamers/gpt-code-ui](https://github.com/ricklamers/gpt-code-ui) and to run it `pip install gpt-code-ui && gptcode`

 Alright, I'll cut right to the chase.
-I've built GPT-Code because OpenAI couldn't be bothered to give me access to their new fancy ChatGPT Code Interpreter.
+I've built GPT-Code UI because OpenAI couldn't be bothered to give me access to their new fancy ChatGPT Code Interpreter.
 And most likely, you don't have access either.

 What _is_ ChatGPT Code Interpreter?
 Well, it's basically a REPL (read–eval–print loop) that's integrated with the coding abilities of ChatGPT.
 It allows you to do really neat things like give it a file and ask it to convert it, or extract some information from it or upload it!
 If you want a longer explanation you can watch [this](https://youtu.be/RPX7dHe-1is?t=67) YouTube video.